peteroupc/peteroupc.github.io/random.md

 The following definitions are helpful in better understanding this document.

+- **Random number generator (RNG).** A number generator that outputs numbers that seem to occur by chance.
+(In this document, RNGs are limited to those that seek to generate random numbers that are approximately uniformly distributed.)
 - **Pseudorandom number generator (PRNG).** A number generator that outputs seemingly random numbers using a deterministic algorithm, that is, an algorithm that returns the same output for the same input and state every time.
 (In this document, RNGs include PRNGs.)
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.